Nolan Arenado Player Props: Cardinals vs. Diamondbacks

-On Monday, Nolan Arenado (.350 batting average in his past 10 games, with two doubles, two home runs, six walks and eight RBI) and the St. Louis Cardinals face the Arizona Diamondbacks, whose starting pitcher will be Merrill Kelly.
-First pitch is at 7:45 PM ET.
+Nolan Arenado -- batting .300 with two doubles, two home runs, six walks and eight RBI in his past 10 games -- will be in action for the St. Louis Cardinals against the Arizona Diamondbacks, with Drey Jameson on the hill, on April 18 at 7:45 PM ET.

-In his most recent appearance, he had two hits (going 2-for-5 with a double) against the Pirates.
+He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.

 Nolan Arenado Game Info & Props vs. the Diamondbacks